-- Canonical Correlation analysis (CCA) provides insight in the interrelation between different variables in the spatial domain.
+Canonical Correlation analysis (CCA) provides insight in the interrelation between different variables in the spatial domain.
 Comparing observed relationships with the corresponding simulated ones provides an assessment of the model skill.
-Evaluating these relationships in reconstructions of different variables gives an indication of the consistency among independent reconstructions (e.g. Luterbacher et al., 2010a).
-Figure 10 shows the canonical pair of patterns of SLP and SAT, and of SLP and PRE, with the largest canonical correlation, as simulated by the MM5-ECHO-G and their counterpart in the observational record in winter.
-Note that in summer the evolution of temperature - and especially precipitation is driven to a lesser by the large-scale circulation.
+Evaluating these relationships in reconstructions of

+- 565 different variables gives an indication of the consistency among independent reconstructions (e.g. Luterbacher et al., 2010a).
+Figure 10 shows the canonical pair of patterns of SLP and SAT, and of SLP and precipitationPRE, with the largest canonical correlation, as simulated by the MM5-ECHO-G and their counterpart in the observational record in winter.
+Note that in summer the evolution of temperature and especially precipitation is only driven to a lesser extent driven by the large-scale - 570 circulation.
 This is reflected by small canonical correlations.
 Hence, CCA is more useful for the winter season, and therefore only results for this season are discussed in detail.

+In the subsequent figures, the first two rows correspond to the SLP-SAT canonical pair, whereas the last two correspond to pairs of SLP and precipitation.
 Figure 10 shows the results for the observations and the simulation in the control period.
-Considering the first canonical pair of SLP and SAT (top row), the canonical correlation is 0.93 for the observations.
+Considering the first canonical pair of SLP and

+- SAT (top row), the canonical correlation is 0.93 for the observations.
 The patterns represent 42% of total variance for SLP and 53% for SAT, respectively.
 The SLP resembles the NAO pattern and is related to a North-South gradient pattern in SAT.
-The physical explanation for this correlation is the well-known relationship between NAO and European temperature: a more zonal circulation in the North of Europe advects oceanic warm and moist air

-515 eastwards, leading to a positive temperature and precipitation anomaly in Northern Europe (Luterbacher et al., 2010a).

-A similar SLP pattern and physical mechanism is found for the SLP-PRE pair (third column), with a correlation of 0.95 (Fig. 10).
+The physical explanation for this correlation is the well known well-known relationship between NAO and European temperature: a more zonal circulation in the North of Europe advects oceanic warm and moist air eastwards, leading to a positive temperature and precipitation anomaly in Northern Europe (Luterbacher et al., 2010a). - A similar SLP pattern and physical mechanism can be identified in is found for the SLP-PRE pair (third column), with a correlation of 0.95 (Fig. 10).
+The results within the simulation are shown in rows 2 and 4 of Figure 10.
 The SLP-PRE pair roughly resembles the SLP-SAT pair, although the zonal circulation is shifted southwards.
-Despite the fact that the zonal circulation supports the same reinforces the northwestern component of wind and is responsible for increasing precipitation in Western Europe, whereas it produces precipitation deficits in Norway and Turkey.
-This mechanism results in a strong link, producing a correlation of 0.91, although it explains a relatively small amount of winter precipitation variability (only 19% in the simulation).
+Despite the fact that the zonal circulation supports the same - physical relation between variables, in this case the canonical correlation is lower , ( $r(\rho = +0.75)$ ).
+The SAT pattern represents a large amount of variance and indeed resembles the leading EOF (see Figure Fig. 8).
+The leading canonical pair of SLP-PRE exhibits a centre of high pressures in the North Atlantic which reinforces the northwestern component of wind and is responsible for increasing precipitation in Western Europe, whereas it produces precipitation deficits in Norway and Turkey. - 590 This mechanism results in a strong link, producing a correlation of 0.91, although it explains a relatively small amount of winter precipitation variability (only 19% in the simulation).